silviamaggi/smd-com/_posts/2021-05-31-learning-to-draw.md

 ---
-title: Learning to draw.
-A journey
+title: 'Learning to draw.
+A journey'
 last_modified_at: '2021-12-09 14:59:31'
 featured-post: false
 popular-post: true